Château Angélus St-Emilion 2020 - 1er Grand Cru Classé A

 "Purity.
 That's the word that comes to mind when you take a sniff of Angélus 2020.
 Aromatic purity, stretching between fresh fruit and floral delicacy.
 Purity of substance, perfectly velvety, built on al dente maturity.
 Purity of a virtuoso architecture between powdery tannins, smooth texture, and refreshing tension.
 This is certainly a model of balance.
 Sanguine, sapid, mouthwatering, and still dressed in its usual soft velvet suit, Angélus has found its footing and style, establishing itself as one of the major wines of this vintage.
 (Terre de Vins 2021) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Angélus wines at the best price on private sale!
+Buy your Angélus wines at the best price in a private sale!

 Eye

-Glossy, dense and very dark, almost black, with violet tones
+Brilliant, dense, and very dark, almost black, with purple hues

 Nose